Choice (Australian consumer organisation): Notable past Shonky Award winners

 Two of the 2017 Shonky Award finalists were referred on to the Australian Competition & Consumer Commission for alleged breaches of Australian Consumer Law.
 Finalist Coles Complete Cuisine cat food was referred on for misleading labelling and contradictory claims in the small print.
-Also, finalist Nature's Way (Pharmacare) Kids Smart Vita Gummies was referred on for potentially misleading consumers about the supplement's health benefits for children and failing to list the amount of sugar contained in each serving.
+Also, finalist Nature's Way (Pharmacare Laboratories) Kids Smart Vita Gummies was referred on for potentially misleading consumers about the supplement's health benefits for children and failing to list the amount of sugar contained in each serving.

 Controversy

 In 2018 the company Australian Hearing was prosecuted and fined for multiple breaches of competition and consumer laws.
 At the time of the breaches in 2017, the company was led by Bill Davidson who at the time was also the Deputy Chairman of CHOICE.
 CHOICE issued a statement rebuking Australian Hearing's actions after Davidson had left Australian Hearing in early 2018.